shigeyukey/Pokemanki-Gold/README.md

 Pokemanki uses [Libaddon](https://github.com/glutanimate/anki-libaddon/) by [Glutanimate](https://glutanimate.com/tip-jar/). <br>

 ## 2. Purpose of developing this add-on <br>
 When I asked for gamification add-on ideas on Reddit, many of them requested Pokemon, and also requested that the add-on I developed be modified to be Pokemon.(It seems that a lot of Anki users love Pokemon anyway) Pokemanki is an interesting and advanced add-on, but it is complicated, so I will be modifying the content to make it less fragile, reduce functionality, and add comments to make it easier for me to understand.
-It will be different from the original Pokemanki, so if you want to contribute to the Pokemanki project, please help Zjosua develop Pokemanki. <br>
+It will be different from the original Pokemanki, so if you want to contribute to the Pokemanki project, please help Zjosua develop Pokemanki.(I still don't understand how to use Github)<br>

 ## 3. Bug Report
 This AnkiWeb comment does not notify me,<br>